 During the pandemic, every hospitalized patient, including ESKD, should be screened for COVID-19.4 Several studies have reported the characteristics and outcomes of COVID-19 in ESKD or dialysis patients.^{3,5-9} However, there is limited information on the differences between positive and negative COVID-19 in the ESKD population.
-A study showed that the most common symptoms of COVID-19 in ESKD patients were fatigue and anorexia, just like uremic symptoms.9 Uremic patients tend to exhibit less prominent or more significant variations in clinical symptoms of COVID-19.2 ESKD patients might be missed in the process of differentiation and screening, so the diagnosis of COVID-19 in this population can be challenging.
+A study showed that the most common symptoms of COVID-19 in ESKD patients were fatigue and anorexia, just like uremic symptoms.9 Uremic patients tend to exhibit less prominent or more significant variations in clinical symptoms of COVID-19.9 ESKD patients might be missed in the process of differentiation and screening, so the diagnosis of COVID-19 in this population can be challenging.
 Identifying ESKD patients admitted to resource-limited hospitals is crucial because of solely uremic complications or COVID-19 infection.
 Patients with COVID-19 need more resources such as an isolation room, portable dialysis machine, negative pressure room, dedicated staff, and personal protection equipment.10 Therefore, we conducted this retrospective study of hospitalized ESKD patients in our hospital and compared the COVID-19 positive and negative groups.
 Risk factors associated with COVID-19 in ESKD patients were further explored.
-The result of this study might guide firstline clinicians in diagnosing COVID-19 in ESKD patients in resource-limited settings.
+The result of this study might guide first-line clinicians in diagnosing COVID-19 in ESKD patients such as the clinicians in diagnosing COVID-19 in ESKD patients were further explored.
+The result of this study might guide first-line clinicians in diagnosing COVID-19 in ESKD patients were further explored.
+The result of this study might guide first-line clinicians in diagnosing COVID-19 in ESKD patients in resource-limited settings.